Continue reading on DataGuidance with:

 7.7.
 Data retention

-Based on the proportionality principle, data must be kept for the time needed to fulfil the purposes of the data processing unless law provides a different deadline.
+Based on the proportionality principle, data must be kept for the time needed to fulfill the purposes of the data processing unless the law provides a different deadline or consent of the data subject.
+The data must be deleted or anonymized upon the expiration of this period.

 7.8.
 Children's data